Hope Deferred: Hope

 The following are the original Hoffmann rules:

 The game is played with 32 cards ranking from 7 to Ace in each suit.
 The player chooses a suit, say Clubs, shuffles the pack and deals 3 cards to the table in a row, setting aside any Clubs.
 Another 3 cards are dealt and the procedure repeated.
 This is done five times, i.e. 15 cards are dealt in toto.
 The cards are then reshuffled (except for the discards) and another five packets of three are dealt in succession, any Clubs being removed each time.
 Finally the cards are shuffled for the third time and packets of three dealt out.
 If at the end of this third pass, all the Clubs are out, the patience has succeeded; if any Clubs are left in hand, it has failed.

 Hope Deferred

-In Hope Deferred, aka Knockout, the target suit is always Clubs and when a space is created in the row, it is filled.
+In Hope Deferred, Knockout, the target suit is always Clubs and when a space is created in the row, it is filled.
 Thus, possibly more than 15 cards are dealt per round.